raspberrypilearning/experiment-design/en/step_2.md

 + 💧 The Earth's surface is 70% water
 + ☁️ Cloud cover might obscure your target
 + During your experiment the ISS will not pass over the same place twice
-+ 🔎 You will not see anything small than 10 football fields in the photographs
++ 🔎 You will not see anything small than 10 football fields in the photographs.
+So picking out buildings, cars or people is not possible.
 + 💡 The LED matrix cannot be used for Life on Earth.
 + 📷 The camera can only be used as a sensor for Life in Space to protect the privacy of the astronauts
 + 📅 You can't choose the date, time of day or position of the ISS when your experiment runs
 + 🌡️ The cameras do not have thermal imaging capacity to measure the Earth's temperature

 --- /task ---

 ### Create your hypothesis